Accepted Students Checklist

 Congratulations on your acceptance to the University of Sioux Falls!

 You've completed an application and received your USF acceptance letter.
-Now it's time to complete these five steps to reserve your spot in the USF Class of 2025.
+Now it's time to complete the following steps to reserve your spot in the next incoming class.

 Apply for Financial Aid

 The Free Application for Federal Student Aid (FAFSA) allows you to be considered for aid from Federal Financial Aid Programs.
 It is highly recommended that you submit the FAFSA, even if you think your family may not qualify.

 Complete your FAFSA as soon as possible after January 1, and include USF school code (003469).
 USF has a priority filing date of March 1 for the FAFSA.
 The USF Financial Aid Office begins sending out Official Financial Aid Offers after a student is accepted and submitted a FAFSA.
 Official Financial Aid Offers are mailed out on a rolling basis.

 Apply for Campus Housing